Trip Camp Dates and Tuition

 Trip Camp does not offer a level of support for boys whom:

 Trip Camp is not a good match for parents who have separation anxiety from their children as we do not allow campers to carry mobile devices with them.

 Campers are expected to continue their daily medication regimen during their time at camp.
 Despite the advice of health/mental health providers camp is not a good time for a “medication vacation”.

 If through the application process we determine that your son would benefit from a higher level of support, we will provide you with referrals to camps where we believe your son could be successful.

 Social Thinking Skills We Teach At Camp

 (Non-academic) Executive Function Skills

-Trip Camp is a day travel camp held in Margate, New Jersey.
+Trip Camp is a day travel camp held in Ventnor, New Jersey.
 Families travel from across the country for their sons to participate in Trip Camp and enjoy what the Jersey Shore has to offer while their son is at camp.
-Margate is an upscale, family oriented beach town and a popular vacation spot for generations of families.
-Margate is approximately 1 hour and 20 minutes from downtown Philadelphia.
+Ventnor is a family oriented beach town and a popular vacation spot for generations of families.
+Ventnor is approximately 1 hour and 15 minutes from downtown Philadelphia.

 Trip Camp is a small camp with a very high return rate.
 As a result, there are few openings each year.
 Hundreds of families join the mailing list each year for the few openings each summer.
 Please note that adding yourself to the mailing list does not guarantee there will be be space in camp.
 The mailing list is not held from year to year as a new mailing list is started a year in advance.